in

 Unemployment Rate

-Saskatchewan’s unemployment rate sits at 5.4% in August 2024 and below the national average of 6.6%.
+Saskatchewan’s unemployment rate stands at 4.9% in March 2025 and below the national average of 6.7%.
 The tight labour market creates upward pressure on wages as employers compete for talent.

 Minimum Wage

-Saskatchewan currently has the lowest minimum wage in Canada at $15 per hour, increased from 2021’s minimum wage of $11.81.
+Saskatchewan currently has the lowest minimum wage in Canada at $15 per hour.
 The low minimum wage may constrain overall wage growth.

 Industry Strength